-If you are a stockholder of record, you can vote your shares in one of two ways: either by proxy or live online at the Annual Meeting.
-If you choose to vote by proxy, you may do so by telephone, via the Internet or by mail.
+If you are a stockholder of record, you have the right to vote your shares in one of two ways: either by submitting a proxy to vote your shares prior to the Annual Meeting or voting live online at the Annual Meeting.
+If you choose to submit a proxy to vote your shares prior to the Annual Meeting, you may do so by telephone, via the Internet or by mail.
 Each of these methods is explained below.
-If you are a beneficial owner of shares held in "street name," you can vote your shares by following the instructions contained on the voting instruction card provided to you by the bank, broker or other nominee or custodian that holds your shares.
+If you are a beneficial owner of shares held in "street name," you can submit your voting instruction to vote your shares by following the instructions contained on the voting instruction card provided to you by the bank, broker or other nominee or custodian that holds your shares.
 If you hold your shares of our common stock in multiple accounts, you should vote your shares as described in each set of proxy materials you receive.

 - By Telephone.
-You may transmit your proxy voting instructions by calling 1-800-690-6903.
-You will need to have your Notice or proxy card in hand when you call. - · Via the Internet.
-You may transmit your proxy voting instructions via the Internet by accessing the website specified on the enclosed proxy card.
+You may submit a proxy to vote your shares by calling 1-800-690-6903.
+You will need to have your Notice or proxy card in hand when you call. - Via the Internet.
+You may submit a proxy to vote your shares via the Internet by accessing the website specified on the enclosed proxy card.
 You will need to have your Notice or proxy card in hand when you access the website. - By Mail.
-If you received a printed copy of the proxy materials, you may vote by proxy by completing, signing and dating the proxy card provided to you and returning it in the prepaid envelope provided to you. - · Live online at the Annual Meeting.
-The Annual Meeting will be a virtual only meeting, which can be accessed at www.virtualshareholdermeeting.com/GBIO2023.
+If you received a printed copy of the proxy materials, you may submit a proxy to vote your shares by completing, signing and dating the proxy card provided to you and returning it in the prepaid envelope provided to you. - Live online at the Annual Meeting.
+The Annual Meeting will be a virtual only meeting, which can be accessed at www.virtualshareholdermeeting.com/GBIO2024.
 Stockholders will have the ability to attend the virtual meeting and vote online during the meeting up until the closing of the polls.

-Telephone and Internet voting for stockholders of record voting by proxy will be available up until 11:59 p.m.
-Eastern time on June 7, 2023 and mailed proxy cards must be received by June 7, 2023 in order to be counted at the Annual Meeting.
+Telephone and Internet voting for stockholders of record submitting a proxy to vote will be available up until 11:59 p.m.
+Eastern time on June 5, 2024 and mailed proxy cards must be received by June 5, 2024 in order to be counted at the Annual Meeting.
 If the Annual Meeting is adjourned or postponed, these deadlines may be extended.
-The voting deadlines and availability of telephone and Internet voting for beneficial owners of shares held in "street name" will depend on the voting processes of the organization that holds your shares.
+The voting deadlines and availability of telephone and Internet proxies for beneficial owners of shares held in "street name" will depend on the voting processes of the organization that holds your shares.
 Therefore, we urge you to carefully review and follow the voting instruction card and any other materials that you receive from that organization.